d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 In order to compute the language model, we need to calculate the probability of words and the conditional probability of a word given the previous few words, i.e., the language model parameters.
-Here, we assume that the training data set is a large text corpus, such as all Wikipedia entries, [Project Gutenberg](https://en.wikipedia.org/wiki/Project_Gutenberg), or all text posted online on the web.
-The probability of words can be calculated from the relative word frequency of a given word in the training data set.
+Here, we assume that the training dataset is a large text corpus, such as all Wikipedia entries, [Project Gutenberg](https://en.wikipedia.org/wiki/Project_Gutenberg), or all text posted online on the web.
+The probability of words can be calculated from the relative word frequency of a given word in the training dataset.

 For example, $p(\mathrm{Statistics})$ can be calculated by the probability of any sentence starting with the word 'statistics'.
 A